gmatht/gmatht/README.md

  <img src="https://github.com/user-attachments/assets/e41fb731-dfb4-45ac-9ffe-82aa835dfd9f" alt="DTimer Screenshot" width="50%">
 </p>

+If you want to work for DAT you can use my referral code: 2ZbHGEA

 ### LyX-GC (Perl)

 A Grammar Checker for LyX and LaTeX.
 There is an [online demo](http://mccabedj.ucc.asn.au/checktex.html), and [github repo](https://github.com/gmatht/lyx-gc).